Are you ready to publish your new book?

 Now, stop for a moment before you jump into publishing and upload your book to Amazon Direct Publishing (KDP), Draft2Digital or Smashwords.

 Before you do, check that you know how to publish a book correctly and how to give it a boost from launch day.

-Whether you are a nonfiction or fiction writer, you only get one chance to publish a great book.
+Whether you are a nonfiction or fiction writer, you only get one chance to write and publish a great book.
 Take your time and get everything right before you hit the publish button.

 Here is a list of helpful questions you need to answer to make sure you get things right.